-What is a “security freeze” on my credit report?
+What does it mean to put a security freeze on my credit report?

 Creditors typically won’t offer you credit if they can’t access your credit reporting file, so a freeze prevents you or others from opening accounts in your name.
 Security freezes can be useful in preventing an identity thief from opening a new credit account in your name.

 Only a limited number of entities can see your file while a freeze is in place, including:

 - Certain government entities like child support agencies

 - Companies that you’ve hired to monitor your credit file